brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * **package directory**: A package directory is an installer repository directory.
 It is built from a build directory, and can be used to make a repository, to install the package, and to run tests on the installed packages.

+A section may also contain conditional parts.
+See the `Conditional subsections`_ section for details.

 General structure and syntax of bv_maker configuration file
 ===========================================================